jjsyucsd/cse15l-lab-reports/LabReport3.md

             We learned about an enemy who is sophisticated, patient, disciplined, and lethal.
 The jake@Jakes-MacBook-Pro 911report %
 ```
+Explanation: This command searches for the term "lethal" in a case-insensitive manner in the file `preface.txt` within the `./911report` directory.
+It helps ensure comprehensive search results by including matches that may have different capitalization.
+This is useful in research and data analysis where case sensitivity could lead to missing critical information.

 Option 3: `grep -c` (Count Matches):
 The `grep -c` option counts the number of lines that match a given pattern.
 This is useful for determining how many times a pattern occurs in a file.